Ra-r-es/Subscription-Manager/README.md

- Subscription-Manager

-Welcome to Subscription-Manager, your ultimate subscription management tool!

 ## About

 An implementation of a subscription and customer management system, providing classes and derived classes using virtual functions, downcasting, upcasting, static variables, static functions and more for subscriptions, persons, and clients.